ars1mm/login-form/README.md

 Built with:
 - Backend: C with OpenSSL and Mongoose
-- Frontend: HTML, JavaScript, and TailwindCSS
+- Frontend: Next.js, TypeScript, and TailwindCSS
 - Storage: JSON file-based

 ⚠️ **WARNING: This is a demonstration project only!**